White-tailed eagle: Birds

 Eagles were recorded doing up to 12 attacks on eiders in Russia and were usually successful in procuring prey.
 Even as many as 65 passes have recorded in less than 45 minutes but more than a few attacks also start to exhaust the eagle, as one immature gave up after 15–28 attempts at a little grebe (Tachybaptus ruficollis).
 While bald eagles may attack diving ducks in the same way, they appear to do so somewhat less regularly and successfully.
 White-tailed eagles usually have less success hunting dabbling ducks because their normal predator response behaviour is to take flight.
 In one instance, a mallard was caught while flying in mid-air, but usually the much larger eagle is unable to capture ducks in flight.
 While somewhat less swift in flight, healthy geese can usually outpace a heavier eagle as well and one bean goose (Anser fabalis) was even recorded to have defended itself successfully against an eagle's attack even though this goose was injured.
 White-tailed eagles often hunt dabbling ducks and geese most successfully when they are moulted into their eclipse plumage which renders them temporarily flightless.
 Swans during winter may find themselves forced to land due to their bulk on a sheet of ice over water if they can find no open water, which can make their feet stuck to the ice.
 White-tailed eagles have been recorded utilizing this disability to attack and kill swans.
 They've also been seen to attack numerous waterfowl when the birds are injured by buckshot from duck hunters.
 Due to their status as enemy of other large birds, they are frequently mobbed by them and white-tailed eagles have been recorded utilizing violent mobbings to suddenly turn over in flight and predaceously grab one of the birds mobbing them, including large gulls and even a Eurasian goshawk (Astur gentilis).
 As an opportunistic predator, it often takes young birds freely as well as adult and fledged juvenile birds.
 In general, due to different nesting situations, white-tailed eagles instead of dabbling or diving water birds usually attack the more conspicuous or open nests of gulls, those of several other types of seabird, large corvids or other accipitrids.
 In Germany and Scotland, up to 86% of gulls taken were nestlings and juveniles.
 Cases of white-tailed eagles eating eggs, instead of nestlings or older birds, is considered rare.
-Nonetheless, they have been recorded eating a few eggs, which they may carry in their beaks rather in their feet, of some seabirds such as kittiwakes, eiders, cormorants and gulls.
+Nonetheless, they have been recorded eating a few eggs, which they may carry in their beaks rather in their feet, of some seabirds such as kittiwakes, eiders, other anatids, auks, cormorants, gulls and coots.